smarty/changelog/cloud/us-autocomplete-pro-api.md

 ## UNRELEASED

-## 1.3.1 - 2019-10-4
+## 1.2.4 - 2019-10-17

 CHANGES:

+- Fixed secondary ignoring issues when filtering on cities.

+## 1.2.2 - 2019-10-10

+CHANGES:

+- Added additional fuzziness that will try ignoring secondary data in the `search` parameter.
+  This allows the user to type secondary data and still get results when no such data is actually in the address.

+## 1.2.1 - 2019-10-3

+CHANGES:

+- When using the `selected` parameter and the user has subsequently typed part of the secondary value, it now returns the limited list of secondaries that match what has been typed thus far.
 - Fixed an issue with the `selected` parameter to handle partial secondary values.

-## 1.3.0 - 2019-10-3

-CHANGES:

-- When using the `selected` parameter is used and the user has subsequently typed part of the secondary value, it now returns the limited list of secondaries that match what has been typed thus far.

 ## 1.2.0 - 2019-09-19